 - Standardised ‘typical’ monthly external temperatures for different regions of the UK

 - Heat gains from people, the sun, electrical equipment and hot water heating

 In summary, space heating demand predictions get a lot of attention but it is often overlooked that the primary driver is the performance of the building fabric (the HTC).
 The other factors influencing the demand profile are highly variable and will change over time and with different occupancy behaviours.
-It is our view at Build Test Solutions that we should focus on controlling the controllables; get the building fabric right, verify this with measurement and everything else will follow.
-Rely on performance estimates and only do a mediocre job of the building fabric and you land in a grey area of not quite being sure if the heating and ventilation systems are a good match, whether occupants are using energy as you expected or if the high bills are just a blip because of a cold snap in the weather.
+Here at Build Test Solutions, we believe that you should focus mostly on controlling the controllables; get the building fabric right, verify this with measurement and everything else will follow.
+Rely on performance estimates and only do a mediocre job of the building fabric and you land in this grey area of not quite being sure if the heating and ventilation systems are a good match, whether occupants are using energy as you expected or if the high bills are just a blip because of a cold snap in the weather.

-Click below to find out more about our SmartHTC solution can help building owners, occupiers and industry professionals to simply and very cost effectively measure true building fabric performance.
+Find out more about our SmartHTC solution that can help building owners, occupiers and industry professionals to simply and very cost-effectively measure true building fabric performance.